Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Experiments

 \paragraph{Forward Propagation Methods}

 Previous methods such as E-RAFT\cite{eraft} use warping to warm start the prediction for the next timestep, which simply transports the optical flow vector estimated from the current timestep by itself to arrive at a coarse estimate for the next timestep.
-However, we note that even with state-of-the-art flow predictions made by E-RAFT, directly transporting those will lead to artifacts shown in \cref{fig:forward-prop}, such as the white regions with zero flow caused by occlusion.
+However, even with the high quality flow predictions made by E-RAFT, directly transporting those will lead to artifacts shown in \cref{fig:forward-prop}, such as the white regions with zero flow caused by occlusion.
 Instead, we propose to learn future flow directly as described in \cref{algo:cid}.
-This approach increases the accuracy of future flow prediction compared to the direct transport method, and when combined with \textit{TID}, gives a significant 25\% boost in the performance on DSEC-Flow, as shown in \cref{table:forward-prop}.
-Interestingly, replacing the direct transport scheme with a learning-based prediction on E-RAFT does not lead to effective training.
-We speculate this is due to the intended design of its update module to specialize only in predicting the current optical flow.
+This approach improves the accuracy of future flow prediction and when combined with \textit{TID}, gives a significant 25\% boost in the performance on DSEC-Flow, as shown in \cref{table:forward-prop}.
+Interestingly, replacing the direct transport scheme with a learning-based prediction on E-RAFT does not lead to effective training, possibly due to its update module's specialization in predicting only the current optical flow.